lamorim-net/lamorim-net.github.io/index.md

 _Some things I believe:_

 - **Move fast**: Speed shows what’s working, removes blockers, and builds momentum that thinking alone can’t.
+Every second counts.
 - **Learn always**: Curiosity compounds.
 Every cycle makes the next one better.
 - **Ignore titles**: Real impact comes from ownership, not from standard labels.
 - **Embrace pressure**: If the work feels heavy, it probably matters.
 I want to be trusted with that.